 This Month In Your Garden

-- Plant potatoes, asparagus, horseradish, artichokes and rhubarb as they arrive at the nursery.
+- Plant potatoes, asparagus, horse radish, artichokes and rhubarb.

-- Plant currants, olives, kiwis, figs and pomegranates.
+- Plant strawberries, raspberries, blackberries, blueberries, currants, olives, kiwis, figs and pomegranates.

-- Spray dormant spray on fruit trees and roses, using Master Nursery Pest Fighter Oil to protect from insects and Monterey Liqui-Cop to protect from fungus diseases such as black spot, rust and powdery milder.
+- If you did not spray in January, spray deciduous fruit trees and roses with Master Nursery Pest Fighter Oil to protect from insects and Monterey Liqui-Cop to protect from fungus diseases such as black spot, rust and powdery mildew.

-- Protect tender trees such as citrus and succulents from frost with N-Sulate Frost Protection Blanket.
+- Watch for late frosts and protect tender plants with N-Sulate Frost Protection Blanket.
 If plants are damaged by frost, do not prune off dead portions until after all danger of frost is over.